rchaplinws/pizzaco-hw2/readme.md

 # Pizza Co
 This is the homework assignment #2 for the Node Js Master Class.

-This is purely an API used for ordering pizzas from a fictional company, Pizz Co.
+This is purely an API used for ordering pizzas from a fictional company, Pizza Co.

 ## Requirements
 The Assignment (Scenario):